FLIGHT CLUB 502

 2023 FLIGHT TRAINING SCHOLARSHIPS

-Flight Club 502 2023 Flight training Scholarship application window will be open from 1 Jan through 15 Feb 2023.
+Flight Club 502 Spring Scholarships have commenced.
+Next scholarship opportunity will be Fall of 2023.
+Thank you to all those who donated towards our Flight Scholarships!
 These Flight Training Scholarships are open to all youth applicants between 15 and 21 years of age who live in the central KY / Louisville area.
 Age exceptions will be considered on a case by case basis.
 Award selections will be weighted through a combination of selection criteria: Motivation, needs, merit and availability for training.

 $2000 – The Rex Krauklis Aviation Legacy Scholarship